FuzeWorks/Application/README.md

 Requirements
 ------------

-PHP 5.6 or higher.
+PHP 7.1 or higher.

 Installation
 ------------

-The best way to install Web Project is using Composer.
+The best way to install this Application is using Composer.
 If you don't have Composer yet, download it following [the instructions](https://doc.nette.org/composer).
 Then use command:

 	composer create-project fuzeworks/application path/to/install
 	cd path/to/install

-Make directories `temp/` and `log/` writable.
+Make sure directories `temp/` and `log/` are writable.

 Web Server Setup